basetenlabs/truss-examples/llama/llama-3_2-11b-vision-instruct/README.md

-# Llama 3.2 11B Vision Instruct VLLM Truss
+# Llama 3.2 11B Vision Instruct vLLM Truss

-This is a [Truss](https://truss.baseten.co/) for Llama 3.2 11B Vision Instruct with VLLM.
+This is a [Truss](https://truss.baseten.co/) for Llama 3.2 11B Vision Instruct with vLLM.
 Llama 3.2 11B Vision Instruct is a multimodal (text + vision) LLM.
 This README will walk you through how to deploy this Truss on Baseten to get your own instance of it.

 ## Deployment